publication

 The returning value of createComponent method is an instance of the chilComponent.
 That allows you to access the properties and call methods of the childComponent from the parentComponent.
 This is a powerfull tool to create Angular components Dynamically.

-How to update Angular 11
+How to compile Angular into single bundle.

-How to update Angular 11
+How to compile Angular into single bundle.

 Angular Nested Routing